-The Master Tile in the bottom right corner of the control surface is used to perform the global functions summarised in the illustration below:
+The Master Tile is used to perform the global functions summarised in the illustration below:

 The fader on the right of the Master Tile can be assigned to any input or output channel on the console, providing constant control of that channel's level regardless of whether the channel is active in a Fader Tile or not.
 Typically this would be used for one of the Master Buses, or possibly the lead vocal or solo wedge level.
 It might also be assigned to a VCA which in turn controls a selection of buses, for example.